junwatu/openai-tokens-dashboard/blog/README.md

 ### Setting up Node.js

-The project in this blog post using Node.je version LTS version 18 and it's recommended that you have the same version.
-Check if you have any installed Node.js before:
+The project discussed in this blog post utilizes Node.js LTS version 18, and it is recommended that you have the same version installed.
+To check if you have Node.js installed, run the following command:

 ```
 node --version
 ```

-Upgrade or install Node.js LTS from their website [nodejs.org](https://nodejs.org/en/download).
+If Node.js is not installed or you have an older version, it is recommended to upgrade or install Node.js LTS from their official website [nodejs.org](https://nodejs.org/en/download).

 ## Building The OpenAI Dashboard

-You can look into the source code of this project application [here](https://github.com/junwatu/openai-tokens-dashboard).
+You can examine the source code of this project application [here](https://github.com/junwatu/openai-tokens-dashboard).

 ### Integrating GridDB with Node.js

-Node.js can be used as a simple server but for the sake of maintenance and simplify code process, we can use framework such as [express.js](http://expressjs.com/) to make data parsing and routes management even easier.

-The heart of the application that connect Node.js server and the GridDB database is `griddb.cjs` file.
-This file is located in `lib` directory of the project.
-With the help of functions in this file you can initialize GridDB, save data, query the data, etc.
+While Node.js can serve as a simple server, using a framework like [Express.js](http://expressjs.com/) can simplify data parsing and route management, making maintenance easier.
+The core of the application that connects the Node.js server with the GridDB database is the `griddb.cjs` file.
+This file is located in the `lib` directory of the project.
+The functions in this file allow you to initialize GridDB, save data, query the data, and more.

 To initialize GridDB, import `griddb.cjs` in the Node.js server: